michruggeri/Tools/README.md

-# Tools
+# Tools et al.
-General utility scripts (data processing, input generation, etc.).
+General utility scripts (data processing, input generation, etc.), plus some code done for fun/testing/learning.

 ## stats.cpp
 Script for data analysis of generic QMC data.
 Takes input of the form \<data\> \<weight\> (usually extracted from output files using awk; in case data is unweighted the weight should still be given, but as a constant).
 Thiss script will print to terminal average, (reblocked) error and correlation length.
 Also there will be a block.dat file, a corr.dat file and a histo.dat file, with reblocking, correlation and histogram of the data.